zenaiev/hgg-2011/README.md

  * run PostAnalyzer/ttbarMakeHist to process ROOT ntuples to create histograms (~5 mins)
  * run PostAnalyzer/ttbarMakePlots to produce final plots from created histograms (few seconds)

-Further description of thse steps you can find Analyzer/README.txt and Postanalyzer/README.txt
+Further description of these steps you can find Analyzer/README.txt and Postanalyzer/README.txt